National Farmers’ Market Week (2-8 August 2021) celebrates the essential role that farmers’ markets play in our economy.

 “I love talking to customers and letting them know where their food comes from” said owner Tash.

 Customers travel from across the seas to shop with Joza Hart from Hart’s Honey.
 This bee lover has been producing mouth-watering honey from his property in Lilydale for many years.

 Extending from 400 to 600 hives, Joza now harvests out of Victoria and New South Wales.

 Joza moves his portable hives around each property to allow bees to collect nectar from various trees and flowers.
 This method is the reason we are able to enjoy delicious varieties of honey including Yellow Box, Iron Bark and Stringybark.

 The passionate beekeeper ensures his honey is not heat-treated and develops it with love.
 Joza is very knowledgeable when it comes to the honey he stocks and is great at recommending the perfect variety for the occasion.
 Whether it be for a cold, a cheeseboard or a piece of warm toast, Joza has the honey for you.

-Happy National Farmer’s Market Week!
+We wish all Dandenong Market’s farmers and traders a happy National Farmers’ Market Week!
 Thank a trader this week who is supporting local farmers, or is a farmer themselves.
-Otherwise give them a shout out on social media and tag us @dandenongmarket!
+Or give them a shout-out on social media and tag us @dandenongmarket!